-- Promote a safe, orderly and stimulating school environment, free from intimidation, discrimination and harassment, supporting active teaching and learning - Review with district administrators the policies of the board of education and state and federal laws relating to school operations and management - 3.
-Inform the board about educational trends relating to student discipline - Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs - Set a good example for students and colleagues by demonstrating dependability, integrity and other standards of ethical conduct, including professional decorum (i.e. dress, attendance, and communication) - Work with district administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly - 7.
-Address all areas of school-related safety concerns
+- 1. Promote a safe, orderly, and stimulating school environment, supporting active teaching and learning; - 2.
+Review with district administrators the policies of the Board of Education and state and federal laws relating to school operations and management; - 3.
+Inform the Board about educational trends relating to student discipline; - 4.
+Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs; - Work with district administrators in enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly;